zooxo/SW15S/README.md

-# SW15S
+# SW15S - The Swiss Army Knife Calculator In Your Pocket
-Calculator Suite for the DM-15 (FORTH like)

 # ++++ COMING SOON ++++